C-milo/twitterAnalytics/README.md

 This is a work in progress.

-Technologies used:
+# Technologies used in this webapp:

 Python.
 JavaScript
 Dash
 Flask
-MongoDB
+MongoDB (mongoengine)
-TwitterAPI
+Tweepy

+See requirements.txt for all python libraries.

-Running the app:
+# Running the app:

 Two JSON files must be created to setup tweepy and mongodb connections: